danbikle/ml611/README.md

 git push heroku master
 ```

-To see a short development iteration, commit a small change to the repo:
+To experience a short development iteration, commit a small change to the repo:

 ```
 cd ~ml611/ml611